Confidence, courage, grit.

 - Come see us anytime, but we recommend you start campus visits early.
 Sign up to visit Sweet Briar at https://sbc.edu/admissions/.

 - Take the SAT and/or ACT.
 Send us your results.
 Retake them if you know you can do better.

 - Sign up for an open house: Stay in a residence hall, attend a class and check out our dining services.

-- Beginning in September, apply to Sweet Briar at sbc.edu, through the Common Application or the Coalition Application.
-Our Early Action deadline is Nov.
-1. Sweet Briar has Rolling Admission with a deadline of Feb.
-1 for financial aid.
+- Beginning in August, apply to Sweet Briar at sbc.edu, through the Common Application or the Coalition Application.
+Our Early Action deadline is Oct.
+1. Sweet Briar has Rolling Admission with a priority financial aid deadline of Feb.
+1.

-- Request your high school transcripts, letter of recommendation and test scores be sent to the admissions office.
+- Request your high school transcripts and test scores be sent to the admissions office.
 (We are test optional for those with a GPA of 3.0 and above.)